A look into the cosmological consequences of a dark energy model with higher derivatives of $H$ in the framework of Chameleon Brans-Dicke Cosmology: Abstract

 \section{Abstract}

-{In this paper, we study some relevant cosmological features of a Dark Energy (DE) model which is function of the Hubble parameter $H$ and its first and second time derivatives in the framework of Chameleon Brans-Dicke (BD) Cosmology.
+\textbf{Abstract}: In this paper, we study some relevant cosmological features of a Dark Energy (DE) model with Granda-Oliveiros cut-off, which is just a specific case of Nojiri-Odintsov holographic DE (ref \cite{odi1}) unifying phantom inflation with late-time acceleration, in the framework of Chameleon Brans-Dicke (BD) Cosmology.
 Choosing a particular ansatz for some of the quantities involved, we derive the expressions of some important cosmological quantities, like the Equation of State (EoS) parameter of DE $w_D$, the effective EoS parameter $w_{eff}$, the pressure of DE $p_D$ and the deceleration parameter $q$.
 Moreover, we study the behavior of statefinder parameters $r$ and $s$, of the cosmographic parameters $j$, $s_{cosmo}$, $l$ and $m$ and of the squared speed of the sound $v_s^2$ for both case corresponding to non interacting and interacting Dark Sectors.
-We also plot the quantities we have derived and we calculate their values for $t\rightarrow 0$ (i.e. for the beginning of the Universe history), for $t\rightarrow \infty$ (i.e. for far future) and for the present time, indicated with $t_0$.}
+We also plot the quantities we have derived and we calculate their values for $t\rightarrow 0$ (i.e. for the beginning of the Universe history), for $t\rightarrow \infty$ (i.e. for far future) and for the present time, indicated with $t_0$.
+The EoS parameters have been tested against various observational values available in the literature.